w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page provides an overview and outline for an example three-day hands-on workshop on web accessibility.
+This page describes an example three-day hands-on workshop on web accessibility.
 You can use it as a basis for developing customized training for specific audience needs and goals.
 It links to [Accessibility Topics](topics) and WAI resources that you can use as building blocks to develop your presentation and activity materials.

 {::nomarkdown}
 {% include box.html type="end" %}